M-Nitsche/BeeWatch/README.md

   <img src="doku_resources/Comparison of test-time speed of object detection algorithms.png" width="500" />
 </p>

 However, since fast inference is key when it comes to real-time detection, thus to our use case, we decided to place our focus on one stage detection algorithms as they tend to fulfill this property.
-Therefore, we were searching for models with low inference time (ms) and therefore a high score of FPS and high mAP.
-Furthermore, since the storage capacity is limited on the jetson nano, the size of these models is also taken into consideration.
+Therefore, we were searching for models with low inference time (ms) and therefore a high rate of FPS while still reaching a relatively high mAP.
+Since the RAM on the jetson nano is limited and the tracking system has to be deployed in addition to the model, a resource-efficient model is required.

-Looking at the following diagrams and [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) while considering our decision criteria, we decided to look into the following models: YOLOtiny, YOLOv5, SSD
+Looking at the following diagrams and [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) while considering our decision criteria, we decided to look into the following models: SSD, YOLOtiny and YOLOv5

 <p align="center">
    <img src="doku_resources/Inference Benchmarks jetson.png" width="700" />